home-assistant/home-assistant.io/source/_components/sensor.swiss_hydrological_data.markdown

 - **name** (*Optional*): Name to use in the frontend.
 - **station** (*Required*): The ID of the measurement point.

-The hydrological measurings are coming from the [Swiss Federal Office for the Environment (FOEN)](http://www.hydrodaten.admin.ch).
+The hydrological measurings are coming from the [Swiss Federal Office for the Environment (Bundesamt für Umwelt - Abt.
+Hydrologie)](http://www.hydrodaten.admin.ch) and are updated almost in real-time.

 This sensor contains additional information which an easily accessed by a [template sensor](/components/sensor.template/).